ghimiresunil/Real-Time-Vechile-Detection/README.md

 * 4 GB RAM or Above
 * Camera

+## Steps Involved to run this project

+* Just download the repository and unzip the file
+* Run the python program named <code>main.py</code>
+* Enjoy the vechile Count Program

+## Future Escalation

+* Localize the number plates
+* Segment the character
+* Store character in database

+## Personal Opinion

+Vehicle counting and detecting system can be used to trace vehicles, traffic monitoring and controlling, payment on highway troll.
+We can also detect the speed of the vehicle on the lane.
+People will get knowledge about the types of vehicles entering and exiting and also will be able to get accurate information on the flow of traffic.

 <h3>  Feel free to count real time Vechile.
 If you have a crazy idea, then pull request ☺ </h3>